Timothy R. Donoghue Graduate Scholarship

 Nominations must be submitted by graduate programs to the Graduate School.
 Students may not self-nominate.

-- The nomination form must indicate the amount of the assistantship stipend and whether tuition is provided.
+- The amount of the assistantship stipend provided and whether tuition is provided or not.
 The amount of the stipend cannot be decreased if the student is selected for a Donoghue scholarship.

-- Funding is limited, and scholarships will be very competitive; up to 10 master’s students and 20 doctoral students will be awarded scholarships
+- Number of funded students: up to 10 master's students and up to 20 doctoral students

 - Master’s students are eligible to receive a $3,000 scholarship

 - Doctoral students are eligible to receive a $5,000 scholarship